 Barnby Road Child Protection Policy

-There are five main elements to our policy:
+There are six main elements to our policy:

 We recognise that because of the day to day contact with children, Barnby Road Academy staff are well placed to observe the outward signs of abuse.